rui314/mold/docs/mold.md

 shared library until runtime.

 Here is how the Unix dynamic linker resolves dynamic symbols.
-Upon the start of an ELF program, the dynamic linker construct a list of ELF modules which as a whole consist of a complete program.
-The executable file is always at the beginning of the list followed by its depending shared libraries.
+Upon the start of an ELF program, the dynamic linker constructs a list of ELF modules which, as a whole, consist of a complete program.
+The executable file is always at the beginning of the list followed by its dependent shared libraries.
 An imported symbol is searched from the beginning of the list to the end.
 If two or more modules define the same symbol, the one that appears first in the list takes precedence over the others.

-This Unix semantics are contrary to systems such as Windows that have the two-level namespace for dynamic symbols.
+This Unix semantics are contrary to systems such as Windows that have a two-level namespace for dynamic symbols.
 On Windows, for example, dynamic symbols are represented as a tuple of (`symbol-name`, `shared-library-name`), so that each dynamic symbol is guaranteed to be resolved from some specific